 The local contact must:

-Non-local owners must hire a professional property manager or establish a relationship with a reliable local contact.
+Non-local owners may need to hire a professional property manager or establish a relationship with a reliable local contact where local rules require prompt response.
 Their contact information must be provided to the permitting authority and, in some cases, to neighboring properties.

 Licensing Requirements

-Nebraska lacks a statewide licensing system for short-term rentals, allowing cities and counties to establish their own permitting and registration requirements.
+Nebraska does not have a statewide operational STR license, but it does have a statewide municipal-regulation statute and state lodging-tax requirements.
+Cities may regulate within the limits of Neb.
+Rev. Stat. § 18-1758 and may require local licenses where allowed.
 This decentralized approach results in varied processes across jurisdictions, and many Nebraska communities have implemented some form of licensing or permit system for vacation rental operators.

 Local licensing usually involves these elements, with specific requirements varying by jurisdiction: